tmahmood/dyn_col_map/README.md

 ## What this crate tries to solve?

 It is trying to maintain the lower memory usage of a vec and ordered key based accessing of an IndexMap.

+In my own testing, with a dataset of 947300 rows,
+* HashMap/IndexMap implementation was out of memory on my 64GB machine,
+* ColumnMapper was 37GB.
+* Interestingly Python was only 27GB.

+As I understand, HashMap/IndexMap, stores all the keys for each row, and in addition to that, they provide performance for the price of high memory usage.
+Unfortunately, It was not suitable for my task and I have not found any other solutions online.
+So here's what I devised.

+`fill_to_end` is not optimal.
+If I ever find a better way, I will try to incorporate it.